 Family Counseling

-Family counseling sessions typically last 60 to 90 minutes and occur one to three times per week.
+Typically, these counseling sessions are structured to last between 60 to 90 minutes and are scheduled to take place one to three times per week, ensuring consistent support and guidance throughout the recovery process.

 When to Find Outpatient Addiction Treatment

 Outpatient treatment may be a good option if you are struggling with addiction.
-Outpatient treatment is typically recommended for people who have already completed an inpatient treatment program and are looking for continued support in recovery.
+This type of treatment is typically recommended for people who have already completed an inpatient treatment program and are looking for continued support in recovery.

 Outpatient treatment is also a good option if you have a strong support system at home, as they will be able to help you with your recovery.

-If you are not sure if outpatient treatment is right for you, please call us at 425.414.3530 to find out what to expect from outpatient treatment at Northpoint Seattle and how it might help you.
+If you aren’t sure if outpatient treatment is right for you, call us at 888.483.6031 or use our online contact form to find out what to expect from outpatient treatment at Northpoint Seattle and how it might help you.